Undergraduate Admission Requirements

 The School of Music does not participate in the Early Action program.

-Admission to Ithaca College and the School of Music is very competitive by both instrument and degree.
-The number of applicants far exceeds the number of available spaces in studios and programs.
-Some applicants will be offered a place on a waiting list.
+Admission to Ithaca College and the School of Music is competitive by both instrument and degree, and the number of applicants far exceeds the number of available spaces in studios and programs.
+As a result, some applicants will be offered a place on a waiting list.
 Applicants may choose to accept or deny a waiting-list offer.
-If the offer is accepted, the student would be considered for admission if a space becomes available.
+If the offer is accepted, the student may be considered for admission if a space becomes available.
 Applicants typically receive a final notification before or during the month of June.

 The Office of Student Financial Services is committed to partnering with families to assist all students in meeting educational costs through scholarships, grants, loans, and work programs whenever possible.
 There are talent-, merit-, and need-based scholarships available to undergraduate music students.
 Please visit the financial aid website for more information: